CabarrusCo/irs/README.md

 ### About
 ---
 At Cabarrus County we use the IRS mileage for travel rates and reimbursement.
 The problem we kept encountering is that the IRS has no API for this data and updates the rate once a year.
 In the past we've had to manually enter this data somewhere at a central location.
 This Go package scrapes the data located [here](https://www.irs.gov/tax-professionals/standard-mileage-rates). and returns the information as a struct.
+This package is minimal in nature but has helped us out in our organization because we are able to build a real time API on top of it.

 ### How it Works
 ---